The Penguin Lessons is a heartwarming adaptation of Tom Michell’s bestselling memoir.

 Co-adapted and directed by Sean Foley

 Seven-time BAFTA winner Steve Coogan takes on four roles in this world premiere stage adaptation of Kubrick’s comedy masterpiece.
 Directed by Emmy Award-winner Armando Iannucci and Olivier Award-winner Sean Foley, this explosively funny satire follows a rogue U.S. general who triggers a nuclear attack.
+It really is a must-see for both fans of the original and newcomers alike.

 Press quotes